tpoisot/ms_proba_networks/ms/maintext.md

 # Discussion

-Understanding the structure of ecological networks, and whether it relates to ecosystem properties, is emergent as a key challenge for community ecology.
+Understanding the structure of ecological networks, and whether it relates to emergent ecosystem properties, is a key challenge for community ecology.
 A proper estimation of this structure requires tools that address all forms of complexity, the most oft-neglected yet pervasive of which is the fact that interactions are variable.
 By developing these metrics, we allow future analyses of network structure to account for this phenomenon.
 There are two main considerations highlighted by this methodological development.
-First, in what way are probabilistic data independent; second, what are the implications for data collection.
+First, in what way are probabilistic data are actually independent, and second, what are the implications for data collection.

 ## Non-independance of interactions

-We developed and presented a set of measures to quantify the expected network structure, using the probability that each interaction is observed or happens, in a way that do not require time-consuming simulations.
+We developed and presented a set of measures to quantify the expected network structure, using the probability that each interaction is observed or happens, in a way that does not require time-consuming simulations.
 Our framework is set up in such a way that the probabilities of interactions are considered to be independent.
-This is an over-simplification of the ecological reality, where different interactions are known to have effects on one another [@golu11;
+This is an over-simplification of what we understand of ecological reality, where interactions have effects on one another [@golu11; @sand12;
-@sand12; @ims13].
+@ims13].
 Yet we feel that, as a first approximation, this assumption is reasonable.
-There is a strong methodological argument for which the non-independance of interactions cannot currently be robustly accounted for: analytical expectations for non-independant Bernoulli events require to know the full dependence structure.
-Not only does it severely limits the ability to provide measures of network structure, it requires a far more extensive sampling that what is needed to obtain an estimate of the probability of interactions one by one.
+There is a strong methodological argument for which the non-independance of interactions cannot currently be robustly accounted for: analytical expectations for non-independant Bernoulli events require knowledge the full dependence structure.
+Not only does this severely limit the ability to provide measures of network structure, it requires a far more extensive sampling that what is needed to obtain an estimate of the probability of interactions one by one.